 Until two months ago, the little symbols on my clothes' labels were like a foreign language to me (even the ones that weren't).
 I lumped my "everyday" clothes into my laundry basket and cleaned them indiscriminately, regardless of color and material.
-Socks, fine underwear, activewear, towels, cotton and jeans were all merrily thrown into my washer while I prayed for them to come out looking ok.
+Socks, fine underwear, activewear, towels, cotton, and jeans were all merrily thrown into my washer while I prayed for them to come out looking okay.

-At the end of 2022, I realized my dry cleaning habit was costing me more than I could afford, and I could save a significant amount of money by just learning to take care of my clothes better.
-After a few months of learning, and only a few simple items bought, I'm pleased to say my monthly dry cleaning bill is at least $100 lower.
+At the end of 2022, I realized my dry cleaning habit was costing me more than I could afford, and I could save a significant amount of money by just learning to take care of my clothes better and investing in items such as the best iron.
+After a few months of learning and only a few simple items bought, I'm pleased to say my monthly dry cleaning bill is at least $100 lower.

 Here are some of the things I do to save money on washing and dry cleaning:

 Wash clothes less often